Home/Testamentary Trust Lawyers In Calgary, Alberta

 Lastly, testamentary trusts can be used to preserve the assets of an estate.
 A testamentary trust lawyer can explain your options.
 This tool is often used in the following situations:

-- Where a beneficiary is in a relationship (or potential relationship) where assets may be claimed in a family or matrimonial law dispute
+Whenever a beneficiary is in a relationship (or potential relationship) where assets may be claimed in a family or matrimonial law dispute; and lastly

 Who Manages The Assets In A Testamentary Trust